Rupert Gwynne

 Rupert Sackville Gwynne (2 August 1873 – 12 October 1924), was a British Conservative politician.
 He was Member of Parliament (MP) for Eastbourne from 1910 to 1924.

 He was the father of cookery writer Elizabeth David.

 Early years

-Gwynne was the third son and fourth child of nine children of James Eglinton Anderson Gwynne (1834–1915) of Gwynnes Limited and of Folkington Manor, Polegate, Sussex.
+Gwynne was the third son and fourth child of nine children of James Eglinton Anderson Gwynne (1832–1915) of Gwynnes Limited and of Folkington Manor, Polegate, Sussex.
+His mother was Mary Earle Purvis (1841–1923).
 He was educated at Shrewsbury School and then Pembroke College, Cambridge.
 He was called to the Bar at the Inner Temple in 1908.

 Political career

 Gwynne was elected as MP for Eastbourne at the January 1910 general election, and held the seat until he stood down at the 1924 general election.
 He was Financial Secretary to the War Office from 15 March 1923 until 23 January 1924.
 On 1 October 1923 he was made a member of the Army Council.
 He was renowned for his opposition to the Irish Republican Army which he termed "the Murder Gang".